lukemoderwell/style-guide/android/krush-android-style-guide.md

 #### 2.3.1.3 Styles and Themes

 Unless the rest of resources, style names are written in __UpperCamelCase__.

+#### 2.3.1.4 Colors

+When naming colors, the percentage of opacity should be appended to the color name to delineate between multiple variations of a semitransparent color.
+For instance, black with 50% alpha (`#80000000`) could be named `black_50`.
+Solid colors can drop this specification, leaving simply `black`.

 ### 2.3.2 Attributes ordering